Raúl Becerra

-Raúl Oscar Becerra (born 1 October 1987) is an Argentine-Chilean professional footballer who plays as a forward for Bashundhara Kings.
+Raúl Oscar Becerra (born 1 October 1987) is an Argentine-Chilean professional footballer who plays as a forward.

 Club career

-Deportivo Cuenca

 In February 2019, Becerra returned to Deportivo Cuenca with the conviction to improve the campaign carried out in 2016.
 That year he played 39 official Serie A matches of the national tournament and scored 19 goals: five in the first stage and 14 in the second.

-Bashundhara Kings

 On 31 October 2020, Bangladesh Premier League defending champions Bashundhara Kings confirmed that Becerra will be part of the team for 2020–21 season.
 On 22 December 2020, Becerra scored his first goal with Bashundhara Kings in the 2020–21 Bangladesh Federation Cup.

+In February 2025, Becerra signed with Bolivian club GV San José from Deportivo Cuenca.
+In July of the same year, he switched to Chilean club Unión San Felipe.
+Few days later, the club ended the contract due to physical problems.

 Personal life

 His mother is a Chilean who came to Argentina at the age of 14 and his father is Argentine.
 Due to his Chilean heritage, in 2017 he naturalized Chilean while playing for Everton de Viña del Mar.